hopkinton-independent-logo2x

 Families make their way around the Hopkinton Middle School gym during the Friends of Hopkinton’s Family Fling last spring.
 PHOTO/JOHN CARDILLO

-The Friends of Hopkinton is rolling out a new event this month that it hopes will find appeal with families and kids of all ages.
+The Friends of Hopkinton organization is rolling out a new event this month that it hopes will find appeal with families and kids of all ages.

-On the evening of March 21, the Friends will hold its inaugural Fire & Light event on the Town Common.
+On the evening of March 21, the Friends group will hold its inaugural Fire & Light event on the Town Common.
 The free community event will include appearances by Hopkinton Police Department and Fire Department vehicles, live music, entertainment from LED performer Lady Blaze and a s’mores station.
 Hot chocolate will be provided as well.

 Pat O’Brien, vice president of the Friends of Hopkinton, said that Fire & Light — named in reference to the inclusion of the LED performer and the HFD — is intended to replace the organization’s Family Fling event.